Emergent phenomena in Nature: a paradox with Theory?: Algebraic formulation

-An important class of states one often encounters in physics are vector states induced by eigenvectors $\psi_\hbar$ of certain Hamiltonians $H_\hbar$ parameterized by a semi-classical parameter $\hbar$.\footnote{Of course, here we assume the spectrum to be discrete.
-Clearly, one could consider different kind of states as well, e.g. Gibbs states, and so on.} Using these states, by Riesz' Representation Theorem the statement in \eqref{classical limit} now means that for all $f\in C_0(\bR^{2n})$ one has
+for all (or a sub-class) $f\in C_0(\bR^{2n})$.
+An important class of states one often encounters in physics are vector states induced by eigenvectors $\psi_\hbar$ of certain Hamiltonians $H_\hbar$ parameterized by a semi-classical parameter $\hbar$.
+Using these states, by Riesz' Representation Theorem the statement in \eqref{classical limit} now means that for all $f\in C_0(\bR^{2n})$ one has

-where $\mu_0$ is the probability measure corresponding to the state $\omega_0$ and $\mu_{\psi_\hbar}$, with $\hbar>0$, is a probability measure on $\bR^{2n}$ with density $B_{\psi_\hbar}(q,p):=|\langle \Psi_\hbar^{(q,p)},\psi_\hbar\rangle|^2$ (where $\Psi_\hbar^{(q,p)a}$ is the Schr\"{o}dinger coherent state vector) also called the {\em Husimi density function} associated to the unit vector $\psi_\hbar$.
+where $\mu_0$ is the probability measure corresponding to the state $\omega_0$ and $\mu_{\psi_\hbar}$, with $\hbar>0$, is a probability measure on $\bR^{2n}$ with density $B_{\psi_\hbar}(q,p):=|\langle \Psi_\hbar^{(q,p)},\psi_\hbar\rangle|^2$ (where $\Psi_\hbar^{(q,p)}$ is the Schr\"{o}dinger coherent state vector) also called the {\em Husimi density function} associated to the unit vector $\psi_\hbar$.
 In other words $\mu_{\psi_\hbar}$ is given by

 with $\mu_\hbar=\frac{dq dp}{(2\pi\hbar)^n}$ the scaled Lebesgue measure on $\mathbb{R}^{2n}$. \begin{remark} {\em This approach is highly suitable for solving convergence issues regarding the semi-classical behavior of vector states induced by eigenvectors of certain operators.
 Indeed, such vectors itself do often not have a limit in the pertinent Hilbert space.
-As the next basic example already shows this problem can be circumvent by the algebraic approach introduced above. } $\blacksquare$ \end{remark} \begin{example}[Classical limit of ground states of the harmonic oscillator] {\em Consider $V(x)=1/2\omega^2x^2$ in the quantum Schr\"{o}dinger Hamiltonian (with mass $m=1/2$),
+As the next basic example already shows this problem can be circumvented by the algebraic approach introduced above. } $\blacksquare$ \end{remark} \begin{example}[Classical limit of ground states of the harmonic oscillator] {\em Consider $V(x)=1/2\omega^2x^2$ in the quantum Schr\"{o}dinger Hamiltonian (with mass $m=1/2$),